kallaballa/Sandcraft/README.md

 # Sandcraft
-A 2 player (and soon more) falling sand game for the web.
+A two player (and soon more) falling sand game for the web.

 ## The Game
 The players are joined in a sandbox where they play and express whatever they want with diverse materials that act and interact.